Home / Asian Recipes / Thai Basil Chicken

 This 15-minute Thai stir-fry recipe is made with fragrant basil, tender chicken breast, and red bell peppers.

-PREP: 10 minutes
+Prep Time 10 minutes

-COOK: 15 minutes
+Cook Time 15 minutes

-TOTAL: 25 minutes
+Total Time 25 minutes

 Ingredients

-• 1 tablespoon grapeseed oil (or oil of choice)
+• 1 tablespoon grapeseed oil or oil of choice

-• 2 tablespoons ginger (minced)
+• 2 tablespoons ginger minced

-• 3 cloves garlic (minced)
+• 3 cloves garlic minced

-• 2 teaspoons sambal oelek chili paste (optional)
+• 2 teaspoons chili garlic paste optional

-• 20 ounces boneless skinless chicken breasts (cut into one-inch pieces)
+• 20 ounces boneless skinless chicken breasts cut into one-inch pieces

-• 1 medium onion (thinly sliced)
+• 1 medium onion thinly sliced

-• 1 red bell pepper (cored and thinly sliced)
+• 1 red bell pepper cored and thinly sliced

 • ¼ cup reduced-sodium soy sauce